BioJulia/Bio.jl/docs/src/man/intervals.md

 end
 ```

-A special sort of intersection can also be performed on a `IntervalStreams`
+A special sort of intersection can also be performed on an interval stream
 against itself to produce "coverage intervals".

 ```@docs